8 Steps to Increase Your Financial I.Q.

 There are wide varieties of financial literacy classes and seminars from certified professionals who can help you be money smart and more knowledgeable with your spending habits.

-The credit union offers different financial education workshops throughout the year, from first-time home buying to budgeting.
-Visit our Events and Promotions page to find out more.
+The credit union offers different financial education workshops throughout the year, focusing on everything from first-time home buying to budgeting.

 We can’t stress this enough—-living below your means is critical if you want to save money that builds over time.
 Making the decision to live on less may seem hard in the short term, but has many long term benefits for you and your family.